FirstCinnamon/CashCrow/README.md

 <br>
 ※ Note that the web-server and the database have been initialized in a single Dockerfile✨

-※ If you are running it on **arm64** architecture, please consult the comment in the Dockerfile.

 Team Pumping Lemma
 ---------------------------